 |Rationale:||MS has life-changing effects for people with the disease and their support partners.
 Support partners are family members or close friends who provide most of the informal support for people with MS, particularly those with substantial disability.
 Physical activity is beneficial for all people, yet people affected with MS and their support partners find regular physical activity challenging.
 The objective of this study is to determine the feasibility and preliminary efficacy of a dyadic physical activity intervention for people with MS and their support partners.|

-Researchers at the University of Ottawa are seeking volunteers to participate in a study examining the feasibility and effects of a physical activity intervention on physical activity levels and other outcomes for people with MS and their support partners.
+Researchers at the University of Ottawa are seeking volunteers to participate in a study examining the feasibility and effects of an online physical activity intervention on physical activity levels and other outcomes for people with MS and their support partners.
 The study will examine the effects of the program for both the person with MS and their support partners as individuals and as a partnership.
 Support partners may be family members or close friends.